moreal/bencodex-zig/README.md

 ## License

-This project is distributed under the [LICENSE_NAME] license.
-See the LICENSE file for details.
+This project is distributed under the MIT license.
+See the [LICENSE](./LICENSE) file for details.

 ## References